HET Acknowledgments and Publication Policy

 If you wish to acknowledge the assistance of

-operations staff, the night staff on duty can be found
+staff, the night staff on duty can be found in the night report.

 Use of SDSS/PS1/Gaia catalogs in observatory